Auto Fraud Lawyer California: Can Car Dealers Charge More Than the MSRP or Advertised Price?

 🚨 California-Specific Legal Note:

 In California, car dealers must clearly disclose the final sale price and all added fees or markups before you sign anything.
 Under the California Vehicle Code Section 11713, it’s illegal for a dealership to misrepresent the total sale price of a vehicle, advertise one price and then charge another, or add unauthorized fees without your written consent.
+State and federal regulations also govern dealership pricing practices to ensure compliance and consumer protection.

 If you agreed to a lower advertised price, and the final paperwork included a higher price without clear explanation or approval, you may have been the victim of deceptive pricing—and you have the right to take legal action.
+Dealerships have a legal responsibility under the law to fully disclose all costs and terms to buyers.
+Lemon law and warranty protections may also apply if the vehicle has defects or undisclosed issues.
+Consumer protection laws, including lemon law and warranty statutes, are in place to safeguard your rights in these situations.

 When Dealer Over MSRP Becomes a Legal Problem